 If this indicator comes on and stays on at any other time, or if it does not come on when you turn the ignition switch to the ON (II) position, there is a problem with the TPMS.
 With this indicator on, the low tire pressure indicator will not come on when a tire loses pressure.
 Take the vehicle to your dealer to have the system checked.

 ECO

 Fuel Economy Indicator

+All V6 models

-V6 models with automatic transmission While the engine is operating in its most economical range, this indicator may come on and stay on.
+While the engine is operating in its most economical range, this indicator may come on and stay on.